 Param Pujya Dadashri says to adjust is religion.
 The real world experiences that He shared with us illustrate this beautifully.
 In this world, He would preach that we have to make adjustments to balance things out by adding or subtracting.
 Where there is a minus, He would plus it and where there was a minus He would plus it.
 For instance, if someone was to tell Him that His words did not make sense, He would simple reply, “You are correct.”
 He would immediately make an adjustment.

-Let us discover the precise meaning of ‘Everywhere Adjustable’ by reading how Param Pujya Dadashri applied these words in His daily life.
-Here are a few of His true life experiences.
+Let us discover the precise meaning of ‘Everywhere Adjustable’ by reading how Param Pujya Dadashri, the Gnani Purush or enlightened spiritual master, applied these words in His daily life.
+Here are a few of His life experiences.

 Param Pujya Dadashri was often served tea without sugar.
 On those occasions, He would not say anything.
 So people would tell Him, "If you don't say anything, your wife [Hiraba] will become careless in these matters."
 He would respond by saying to wait and see what happens the next day.
 The following day Hiraba would ask Him, “Yesterday, there was no sugar in the tea.
 Why didn’t You say something to me?”
 He would reply, "Why do I need to tell you?
 You will know it when you taste it yourself.
 If you do not drink tea, then I would tell you.
 You drink it too, so is there any need for me to tell you?"